 Education: Education: PhD, Interdisciplinary French Studies, University of Illinois at Urbana-Champaign (1996) with an emphasis on African Francophone Women Writers.
 MA, Linguistics, University of Chicago (1990) with an emphasis on African Linguistics, MA, French, University of Illinois at Chicago (1989), with coursework at the Université de Paris III--Sorbonne Nouvelle.
 BA, Teaching of French and Russian, University of Illinois at Chicago (1987), with coursework at the Université de Paris IV, Sorbonne.

-Toman has also directed four collections of essays, Defying the Global Language: Perspectives in Ethnic Studies (Teneo, 2013), a special issue on women, war, and conflict for Women’s Studies International Forum (2009), a volume on women, activism, and the arts for Al-Raida, the journal of The Institute for Women’s Studies of the Arab World (2009), and a collection entitled, On Evelyne Accad: Essays in Literature, Feminism, and Cultural Studies (2007) prefaced by Nawal El Saadawi.
+Toman has also directed five collections of essays, Capital Culture (La Doxa, 2019), Defying the Global Language: Perspectives in Ethnic Studies (Teneo, 2013), a special issue on women, war, and conflict for Women’s Studies International Forum (2009), a volume on women, activism, and the arts for Al-Raida, the journal of The Institute for Women’s Studies of the Arab World (2009), and a collection entitled, On Evelyne Accad: Essays in Literature, Feminism, and Cultural Studies (2007) prefaced by Nawal El Saadawi.

 Her current book projects include a comparative analysis between Malian women’s writing and Wassoulou music and a second study on women writers of Gabon with this latest research focusing on Gabon’s second generation of women writers specifically.

 Brown Foundation Fellow (Museum of Fine Arts—Houston) in Ménerbes, France (November 2011)

 Fulbright Teaching / Research Scholar, Beirut, Lebanon (Spring 2007)